rufatasadov/sober_driver_backend/setup_instructions.md

 Or if you have a different PostgreSQL setup, run the SQL file in your preferred database client.

+**Note:** Make sure your PostgreSQL database is running and accessible before running the setup script.

 ### 4. Run Admin System Setup
 ```bash
 node setup_admin_system.js